Projeto-Pindorama/musl-compat/README.md

 # musl-compat

-Legacy compatibility headers for the musl libc.
+Legacy compatibility headers for the musl C library.

 ## Build and install